navidrome/website/content/en/docs/gsoc/_index.md

 Introduction
 ------------

-Navidrome started in Feburary 2016 as an modern and lightweight alternative to [Subsonic](http://subsonic.org): written in [Go]( https://golang.org/ )/[React](https://reactjs.org/), implementing the [subsonic API]( http://www.subsonic.org/pages/api.jsp ) and thus compatible with all the [subsonic clients]( http://www.subsonic.org/pages/apps.jsp ) in the world, licensed under GPL3, … Being relatively young, it does come/use modern development practices like continuous integration, a comprehensive testsuite, a relatively clean codebase, automatic dependency upgrades, automatic linting/CI/static analysis/… on each pull-request, [comprehensive documentation]( https://www.navidrome.org/docs/ ) … It recently gained popularity due to the decay of [Subsonic](http://subsonic.org)/[Airsonic](http://airsonic.org), and currently has more than 4M download of its [docker image]( https://hub.docker.com/r/deluan/navidrome ), and had its binaries downloaded more than 10k times.
+Navidrome started in February 2016 as a modern and lightweight alternative to [Subsonic](http://subsonic.org): written in [Go]( https://golang.org/ )/[React](https://reactjs.org/), implementing the [subsonic API]( http://www.subsonic.org/pages/api.jsp ) and thus compatible with all the [subsonic clients]( http://www.subsonic.org/pages/apps.jsp ) in the world, licensed under GPL3, … Being relatively young, it does come/use modern development practices like continuous integration, a comprehensive testsuite, a relatively clean codebase, automatic dependency upgrades, automatic linting/CI/static analysis/… on each pull-request, [comprehensive documentation]( https://www.navidrome.org/docs/ ) … It recently gained popularity due to the decay of [Subsonic](http://subsonic.org)/[Airsonic](http://airsonic.org), and currently has more than 4M download of its [docker image]( https://hub.docker.com/r/deluan/navidrome ), and had its binaries downloaded more than 10k times.

 <p align="left">